 Whether you are a soybean farmer or buyer, ISA can help you locate opportunities for new sources, more sales and greater profitability!

-Informa Economics tracked changes in soybean and corn basis from January – February 2015; the data is displayed here.
-This information may be helpful for Illinois farmers considering 2015 plantings.
+Informa Economics tracked changes in soybean basis from July 2015 – early June 2015; the data is displayed here.
+This information may be helpful for Illinois farmers considering soybean planting and marketing decisions.

 Want to compare how your soybeans are doing to fields across Illinois?
 Check out SoyCam.com for an inside look at eight participating farming operations.
 Funded by the Illinois soybean checkoff, each farmer will document growing conditions, weather and crop progress with photographs and commentary.
 You can also follow @SoyCam on Twitter for regular updates and some of the coolest photos from the fields.